analogdevicesinc/libsmu/README.md

 ##### Linux

-By default, libsmu is installed into various directories inside /usr/local.
-In this case, the runtime linker cache often needs to be regenerated otherwise runtime linking errors will occur.
+By default, libsmu is installed into various directories inside /usr.
+However, if it's installed somewhere such as /usr/local the runtime linker cache often needs to be regenerated otherwise runtime linking errors will occur.

 Regenerate runtime linker cache:
 ```